potibm/kasseapparat/docs/admin.md

 - Server with minimal specs (the staging environment is running smoothly on a VPS with 2 cores and 2 GB ram)
 - Current Ubuntu (as we are using docker a different setup will probably work just as fine.)
 - Docker including docker compose installed
-- A mail account (will be used to send password reset mails)
+- A mail account (will be used to send visitor arrival notifications)

 ### Client